gabs-work/random-users-from-country/README.md

-# Gabs' Submission
+# Random Users From Country

 ## Introduction

-Greetings to the dev team at InvoiceSimple!
-I'm Gabs and this is my submission for the coding challenge.
+This is a submission for a job interview I've made last month.

 ## Assumptions